-• if support is required, request parents to complete one or more of the

-Department's health care plan/s or provide an alternative plan from their child's medical practitioner;
+- if support is required, request parents to complete one or more of the Department's standardised management and emergency response plan/s or provide an alternative plan from their child's medical practitioner; - advise staff of their student health care responsibilities. - arrange training for staff to manage the health care conditions or needs of students.

-- advise staff of their student health care responsibilities; - arrange training for staff to manage the health care conditions or needs of - students; - implement student health care plans; - display (behind the door in the Medical Room) health information summaries in categories (anaphylaxis, asthma, allergies, nut allergy students) with medications and expiry dates; - store student medications and health plans alphabetically in the filing cabinet in the Medical Room enabling quick access and portability for offsite excursions and events; - arrange for first aid bags including asthma medication to be available for off-site excursions and events; - ensure that any injury involving the neck and/or head will be reported to parents; - ensure students who are sent to the office ill or injured must be accompanied by Medical Advice Form (located in the duty bags and each classroom) - ensure that health information, basic first aid items and Medical Advice Forms are held in each duty bag and first aid stations are stocked (located in Medical Room, Library, Computer Room, BER building, Canteen and Gardener's Shed).
+- implement student health care plans. - display (behind the door in the Medical Room) health information summaries in categories (anaphylaxis, asthma, allergies, nut allergy students) with medications and expiry dates. - store student medications and health plans alphabetically in the filing cabinet in the Medical Room enabling quick access and portability for off-site excursions and events. - arrange for first aid bags including asthma medication to be available for off-site excursions and events. - ensure that any injury involving the neck and/or head will be reported to parents. - ensure students who are sent to the office ill or injured must be accompanied by Medical Advice Form (located in the duty bags and each classroom). - ensure that health information, basic first aid items and Medical Advice Forms are held in each duty bag and first aid stations are stocked (located in Medical Room, Library, Computer Room, BER building, Canteen and Gardener's Shed).